sanahmuz/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Display lines containing pattern root and 3 lines after in file /etc/passwd Display all lines in file /etc/passwd that do not have pattern bin Display all lines of file /etc/ssh/sshd_config starting with letter,include capital letters
+Display lines containing pattern root and 3 lines after in file /etc/passwd Display all lines in file /etc/passwd that do not have pattern bin Display all lines of file /etc/ssh/sshd_config starting with letter,include capital letters Replace all chars A and c from input Z and e respec